risingwavelabs/awesome-stream-processing/01-query-process-streaming-data/001-ingest-analyze-kafka.md

        4 |            1 |               1 | 2023-06-13 10:10:00+00:00
 (4 rows)
 ```

+> In the real-world scenario, one Kafka topic may contain a massive amount of history data, most of which is no longer needed.
+To avoid the overhead of querying these data, the built-in `_rw_kafka_timestamp` column is commonly utilized to filter the data by their insertion timestamps.
+More information can be found in the [official documentation](https://docs.risingwave.com/docs/current/ingest-from-kafka/#query-kafka-timestamp).

 ### Optional: Clean up resources
 To clean up the resources created in this section, go through the steps described in [Section 00-01](../00-get-started/01-ingest-kafka-data.md#optional-clean-up-resources).
 Note that these extra materialized views can also be deleted automatically upon deleting the source with the keyword `CASCADE`.